 Anthropophagolagnia

-Anthropophagolagnia is an extremely rare, weakly attested catalogue term for a paraphilia in which sexual arousal is bound up with cannibalism, classically glossed as cannibalism preceded by rape.
+Anthropophagolagnia is a rare, weakly attested glossary term for a paraphilia in which sexual arousal is bound to cannibalism, classically glossed as cannibalism preceded by rape.
 It is inherently non-consensual and gravely criminal, documented here strictly as a forensic category.

 - Prevalence